biosql/biosql.github.io/wiki/Schema_Overview.md

 The taxon\_name.taxon\_id field is meant to store an NCBI taxon id.
 The name\_class field stores tags to describe taxonomic names (e.g.
-"scientific name") and the name field stores the value (e.g "Homo sapien").
+"scientific name") and the name field stores the value (e.g "Homo sapiens").
 This flexibility allows us to store such things as synonyms and common names as well as the expected binomial.

 The taxon table is designed to store the taxonomic relationship between